Privacy-Preserving Convex Optimization: When Differential Privacy Meets Stochastic Programming: Applications

 The privacy goal here is to protect any individual element of demand vector $d$ up to some adjacency value $\alpha$ when answering queries on the optimal objective function value.
-In this case, query sensitivity $\Delta_{1}$ is bounded by $\text{max}\{c_{1},\dots,c_{N}\}\alpha$, i.e., by the change in generation cost of the most expensive generator.
-Using Proposition \ref{prop:OP_IP_dp}, this privacy goal is achieved by querying the optimal objective function value of program \eqref{OPF:det} solved on the perturbed demand vector $d+\hat{\zeta}$ (input perturbation), where $\hat{\zeta}$ is drawn from $\text{Lap}(\alpha/\varepsilon)^{N}$, or by perturbing the the optimal objective function \eqref{OPF:obj} as $c^{\top}x^{\star} + \hat{\zeta}$ (output perturbation), with $\hat{\zeta}$ being drawn from $\text{Lap}(\Delta_{1}/\varepsilon)$.
-For input and output perturbation strategies, however, there is no formal guarantee that the resulting objective function value is feasible, i.e., that there exists a feasible allocation $x$ that provides the perturbed objective function value.
-To provide such guarantees, our proposed program perturbation strategy requires solving the following chance-constrained counterpart of program \eqref{OPF:det}:
+For example, here $\alpha=1$ MWh means that any two vectors $d$ and $d'$ are different in one individual electricity demand by at most $1$ MWh.
+In this case, the sensitivity of the optimal objective function query is bounded by $c_{\text{max}}\alpha$, i.e., by the change in generation cost of the most expensive generator with cost $c_{\text{max}}=\text{max}\{c_{1},\dots,c_{N}\}$.
+From Proposition \ref{prop:OP_IP_dp}, the output perturbation strategy then takes the form $c^{\top}x^{\star} + \text{Lap}(c_{\text{max}}/\varepsilon)$.
+The input perturbation strategy, instead, would first obfuscate the load vector before optimization.
+The sensitivity of the private identity query when adjacent vectors are different by at most one element is bounded by $\alpha$, and the input perturbation takes the form: load obfuscation $\tilde{d} = d + \text{Lap}(\alpha/\varepsilon)^{N}$, followed by optimization of \eqref{OPF:det} on $\tilde{d}$.
+For the output perturbation, however, there is no formal guarantee that the perturbed objective function value is feasible, i.e., that there exists a feasible allocation $x$ that provides the perturbed objective function value.
+For the input perturbation, there is also no guarantee that the perturb load vector admits a feasible solution.
+To provide feasibility and privacy guarantees simultaneously, our proposed program perturbation strategy requires solving the following chance-constrained counterpart of program \eqref{OPF:det}: